TGHI/Folderview/README.md

 How-to
 --------------
-foldertree recursively scans a given folder(s) and creates a navigable folder tree.
+Folderview recursively scans a given folder(s) and creates a navigable folder tree.

 Pick your directory in **default.asp**